SQUASHD/gogi/README.md

-## Gogi: A Streamlined .gitignore Template Generator
+## Gogi: A simpl .gitignore template manager

 ### Installation
 Deploy Gogi with the following command: